December 13, 2012

 Agricultural chemicals lurk in drinking water all over the world, including in developed countries.
 The US Environmental Protection Agency regulates chemicals and establishes maximum amounts of each that can run from the tap.
 Those limits are based on estimates of a potentially harmful dosage, and those doses are estimated from evidence gathered in epidemiological studies and from laboratory animals and other research (EPA’s health risk assessments for many pesticides).
 Legal wrangling, new evidence and shifting political pressures can lower and raise those limits.
 In developing countries, scarce resources can prevent adequate regulatory control.
 That’s where we see some of the most dire consequences of long-term chemical exposure.

 Drinking water laced with pesticides and other chemicals on a regular basis is linked to cancer, organ damage and reproductive defects in lab animals.
 And pesticide exposure in the workplace, through breast milk and in food and water is linked to sperm and fertility defects, spontaneous abortion, fetal growth retardation, developmental problems and possibly childhood leukemia.

 A local solution

 In the absence of water treatment infrastructure in many rural communities, the Blacksmith Institute recommends small-scale filtration in people’s homes.
 Kearns agrees.
-He and Aqueous Solutions have created a series of handbooks in English and Thai to explain gasifier and water filter construction.
-Kearns has posted some of his research as a workspace on this site, asking the E4C community for our feedback.
+He and Aqueous Solutions have created a series of handbooks in English, Thai and Burmese to explain gasifier and water filter construction.